aws/aws-cli/awscli/examples/ec2/request-spot-instances.rst

   }

 This example assigns a public IP address to the Spot Instances that you launch in a nondefault VPC.
+Note that when you specify a network interface, you must include the subnet ID and security group ID using the network interface.

 Command::